 Founder, Director & Lead Forest School Guide

 Miss Sally comes to SOL with over 25 years of teaching experience, the majority of which has been with young children.
 In her 20s, she worked as an Outdoor Education Instructor, developing both her “hard & soft” skills which are needed for teaching in the outdoors.
 She has worked in several different states, as well as abroad in Kenya, Italy & New Zealand & in each of these locales, she gleaned special knowledge & experience that continues to inform her current practice.
 Most recently, Miss Sally worked for nearly a decade as the School Administrator at the New Mexico School for the Deaf (NMSD) Albuquerque Preschool.
 NMSD is a Reggio-inspired preschool & the first school for the deaf nationally to offer a Forest School program called "Forest Day Learning", of which she founded.
 It's now operating at three of NMSD's five preschools in the state.

 Miss Sally holds BS & MA degrees in Education, as well as NM state licensure in Educational Administration.
-In 2016 she was the first person from the United States to enroll in a competitive, year-long program to become a Forest Schools Canada certified Forest School Practitioner & she is currently the only Educator in the state who holds formal Forest School training.
+In 2016 she was the first person from the United States to enroll in a competitive, year-long program to become a Forest Schools Canada certified Forest School Practitioner & she was one of the first Educators in the state to hold formal Forest School training.
 Miss Sally is also a certified Tinkergarten teacher, has mentored under a renowned East Mountain-based Herbalist, is a certified Shinrin Yoku Forest Therapy Guide (see separate tab) & is Wilderness First Aid trained through NOLS (National Outdoor Leadership School).
 She is a member of the Council for Nature & Forest Preschools & the American Forest Kindergarten Association.
 Miss Sally is the mother of one child (Odin) who spent his early childhood years exploring the sea, coastal mountains, fields & forests of the Coromandel Peninsula, New Zealand.
 As an East Mountain HS student, Odin occasionally earns required volunteer hours working alongside Miss Sally at SOL.